Quantization of the minimal nilpotent orbits and the quantum Hikita conjecture: Introduction

+The notion of the $B$-algebra of a graded associative algebra is introduced by Braden et. al. in \cite{BLPW}, which is the quantization of the fixed point scheme of a scheme with a torus action.
+It plays an essential role in the Hikita-Nakajima conjecture (see \cite{KMP,KTW,KS,Weekes}).

-In the above theorem, the $A_n$ singularities and their resolutions are toric varieties, and hence we naturally consider the $(\mathbb C^\times)^2$-equivariant cohomology for them.
-For singularities of DE type, there is only a natural $\mathbb C^\times$ action on them, and we can only consider their $\mathbb C^\times$-equivariant cohomology, which has been studied by Bryan and Gholampour in \cite{BG}.
-(In fact, Bryan and Gholampour obtained more; they computed the quantum $\mathbb C^\times$-equivariant cohomology of these varieties, including the $A_n$ case.
-The quantum version of Hikita's conjecture for these varieties will be studied somewhere else.)
+Let us also say some words about the torus actions.
+In the above two theorems, the $A_n$ singularities are toric varieties, and hence we naturally consider the $(\mathbb C^\times)^2$-equivariant quantum cohomology for them.
+We also expect that the isomorphism in Theorem \ref{maintheorem} in the $A_n$ case should be identical to the one proved by Weekes \cite{Weekes} by a different method.
+For singularities of DE type, there is only a natural $\mathbb C^\times$-action on them, and we can only consider their $\mathbb C^\times$-equivariant quantum cohomology, which has been studied by Bryan and Gholampour in \cite{BG}.

-On the other hand, Joseph gave in \cite{Jo} the quantizations of the minimal orbit closures in Lie algebras of ADE type.
-They are the quotients of the corresponding universal enveloping algebras by some specific two-sided ideals, which are called the Joseph ideals.
+On the other side, Joseph gave in \cite{Jo} the quantizations of the minimal nilpotent orbit closures in simple Lie algebras.
+They are the quotients of the corresponding universal enveloping algebras by some two-sided ideals, which are nowadays called the Joseph ideals.
 Later, Garfinkle in her thesis \cite{Ga} constructed explicitly the Josephs ideals.
 Interestingly enough, the Joseph ideals in the type A case are not unique, but are parameterized by the complex numbers $\mathbb C$.
-For the other types of Lie algebras, the Joseph ideals are uniquely determined.

-Thus in the type A case, if we view the number that parameterizes the Joseph ideals as a formal parameter, then the quantizations of the minimal orbits in this case are over the ring of polynomials of two variables, which exactly matches the base ring of the $(\mathbb C^\times)^2$-equivariant cohomology of the dual side.
-For the other types of minimal orbits, all the algebras involved are over the polynomials of one variable.
-The proof of Theorem \ref{maintheorem} is then based on the explicit computations of the algebras in the theorem.
+Thus in the type A case, if we view the number that parameterizes the Joseph ideals as a formal variable, then the quantizations of the minimal orbits in this case are over the ring of polynomials of two variables, which exactly matches the base ring of the $(\mathbb C^\times)^2$-equivariant cohomology of the dual side.
+For the other types of Lie algebras, the Joseph ideals are uniquely determined, and hence the quantizations are over the polynomials of one variable.